Save up to 25%… Shop Our Birthday Sale Now!

 Reishi and Chronic Illness Fatigue

-Living with chronic illness can trigger anxiety and depression (28).
+Living with chronic conditions can trigger anxiety and depression (28).
 In some cases, anxiety is a secondary symptom to another, such as fatigue.

 This appears to be the case in many women with breast cancer.
 Patients with breast cancer often report cancer-related fatigue (CRF).
-In some cases, CRF can lead to emotional distress and anxiety.
-One study of 48 patients found that Reishi promoted a better overall quality of life, including lower anxiety (29).
+In some cases, CRF can lead to anxiety-related emotional distress.
+One study of 48 patients found that Reishi promoted a better overall quality of life, including lower anxiety, potentially improving mental health (29).
+These findings support using reishi mushrooms for anxiety.

 Reishi and Better Sleep

 Sleep and anxiety have a two-way relationship.
 When you’re constantly feeling anxious, falling asleep can be a challenge.
-But lack of sleep can also impact your emotions, including anxiety.
-Reishi mushroom may be able to reduce the time it takes for you to fall asleep, thereby increasing your sleep time.
+But lack of sleep can also impact your emotions, including occasional anxiety and impacting stress levels.
+Reishi mushroom may be able to reduce the time it takes for you to fall asleep, thereby increasing your sleep time and supporting mood regulation.

-A mouse study suggests that reishi mushroom may impact a pathway associated with serotonin and gut bacteria (30).
+A mouse study suggests that reishi mushrooms may impact a pathway associated with serotonin and gut bacteria (30).
 It also appears that reishi has GABAergic activity, the system responsible for regulating sleep (31).
-By promoting higher quality sleep, reishi may be able to soothe occasional anxiety and stress.

 Reishi and Balanced Blood Sugar Levels